fbpx

 wooden surfboard decor | beach artwork decor | Surfboard wall art | Shaun Thomas | Wooden wave art

-Check out Laguna Beach wave artist Shaun Thomas’ new surfboard wall decor.
-These wooden surfboard decor works of art are split into 4 panels, making a fish shaped surfboard.
-Perfect fit for the surfer enthusiast looking for that beach artwork decor.
-Although new or used boards do look cool as surfboard wall art, this piece in particular really pops off the wall with the contrasting colors of dark walnut stained wood and the vibrant colors of the wave art.
-It goes well in many coastal themed rooms and offered in various sizes from mini surfboard wall art sculptures to 9′ wide pieces to accommodate any sized room.
+Check out Laguna Beach wave artist Shaun Thomas’ new surfboard wall art collection.
+Perfect fit for the surfer enthusiast looking for artistic surfboards.
+Although new or used boards do look cool as surfboard wall art, these pieces in particular really pops off the wall with the contrasting colors of dark walnut stained wood and the vibrant colors of the wave art.
+It goes well in many coastal themed rooms and offered in various sizes from to accommodate any sized room.
 To learn more about sizing and pricing on this surfboard wall art, click here.

 wooden surf board decor | Surf Wall Art | coastal wall sculptures | san diego surf art | Shaun Thomas